zepinglee/citeproc-js/README.rst

 ..
 [1] CSL-M is set of private extensions to official CSL used by the
        `Jurism <https://juris-m.github.io>`_ reference manager, a
        variant of Zotero.

-..
-[2] In addition to numerous Web deployments, `citeproc-js` is the
-       citation formatter behind document integration in both Zotero and Mendeley.

 | 2019.03.17
 | FB